marekk1992/movie-manager/README.md

 - JDK - required for Maven compilation;
 - Docker - for running 'postgres' image;
 - API client tool (e.g. Postman) or browser - for testing your API;
-- Database management tool (e.g. DBeaver) - for connecting to database.

 `Step 1` - in your terminal window start Postgres instance and docker container: